mattyoung101/omicron/omicam/docs/Faster Optimisation.md

 (Note: this ties in with our Hybrid localisation plan, see Hybrid Localisation Plan.md)

+**Note: kept for historical reasons, pretty much all of the ideas in this document don't work**

 ## The problem
 The main problem is that I think we're using an algorithm too complex for our problem.
 So, certainly the Subplex optimiser does work, but it's designed for high dimensional non-linear problems, right, and our problem is two dimensional,